tundish/turberfield-dialogue/turberfield/dialogue/doc/packaging.rst

 Publishing
 ::::::::::

-The demo examples you've seen so far have been presented as standalone directories containing a Python module and some scene script files.
+The demo examples you've seen so far were arranged as standalone directories containing a Python module and some scene script files.

 You can get started quickly by working this way, but before your